 I am proud to announce that my book “Life on the Ward” - A Collection of Short Stories, is now available for purchase on Apple Books and the Google Play Store!
 If you have ever wondered what it is like to be hospitalized for a behavioral illness, then this is the book for you!
 Throughout this collection, David highlights some of the more memorable moments of being hospitalized for Schizoaffective Disorder.
 To get a real in-depth look at the mental health system, check out “Life on the Ward” today!

 BELMONT BEHAVIORAL C.C.E.
-SERVICES DESCRIPTION VIDEO
+(COLLABORATIVE CONSULTING EXPERIENCE) SERVICES DESCRIPTION VIDEO

 Mon | 09:00 am – 05:00 pm | |